Controlling digital learning processes

 Exemplary Implementation with blink.it

-An illustrative Learning Management System example is blink.it (👉 What a digital learning platform should be able to do today).
-The digital learning platform consciously focuses on simple operation, short learning units, and clear progress indicators.
-Authors create so-called “Blinks,” assign them to courses, and supplement them with exams or tasks.
-Learners see a clear tile view, work through the content step-by-step, and receive direct feedback.
+A compelling Learning Management System Example is blink.it.
+The digital learning platform deliberately focuses on ease of use, short learning units, and clear progress indicators.
+Authors create so-called “Blinks,” assign them to courses, and supplement them with tests or tasks.
+Learners see a clear tile view, work step by step through the content, and receive immediate feedback.

-Automated reminders help to stay on track, and upon completion of a course, certificates are automatically issued.
-For companies, it is important that hosting and data protection at blink.it are guaranteed in Germany, thus meeting all GDPR requirements.
+Automated reminders help to stay on track, and after completing a course, certificates are automatically issued.
+For companies, it is important that hosting and data protection at blink.it are ensured in Germany, thus meeting all GDPR requirements.
 Teams benefit from the intuitive interface, which leads to fewer hurdles and faster results.

-This example shows what a LMS in practice can look like: user-friendly, compliant with data protection regulations, and clearly focused on learning success.
+This example shows what a LMS in practice can look like: user-friendly, data protection compliant, and clearly focused on learning success.

 Future and Trends